okken/talks/presentation.md

 I've gotten over it.

 ???
+* parametrize

 * There is no e between t and r
 * Apparently both spellings are allowed in English

 * Only one is allowed in pytest
     * I submitted a ticket to allow both
     * Core devs rejected it.
     * I've gotten over it.

 ---